Heraclitus: Weeping philosopher

 The Renaissance saw a revived interest in ancient philosophy and its depiction in art.
-A fresco on the wall of Marsilio Ficino's Platonic Academy in Florence depicted Heraclitus and Democritus.
+A fresco on the wall of the Villa Medici at Careggi, near Florence, which housed Marsilio Ficino's Platonic Academy, depicted Heraclitus and Democritus.

 Donato Bramante painted Heraclitus and Democritus (1486) as the weeping and laughing philosopher, and may have depicted Heraclitus as Leonardo da Vinci.
 Heraclitus appears in painter Raphael's School of Athens (1511), in which he is represented by Michelangelo, since they shared a "sour temper and bitter scorn for all rivals".
+French humanist Rabelais called Heraclitus a "blubbering whiner" in the fourth book (1552) of the Gargantua and Pantagruel series.

 Modern

 Modern interest in early Greek philosophy can be traced back to 1573, when French printer Henri Estienne (also known as Henricus Stephanus) collected a number of pre-Socratic fragments, including some forty of those of Heraclitus, and published them in Latin in Poesis philosophica.
-Renaissance skeptic Michel de Montaigne's essay On Democritus and Heraclitus, in which he sided with the laughing philosopher over the weeping philosopher, was probably written soon after.
-Heraclitus also influenced French poets Michel d'Ambroise and Etienne Forcadel.
-Huguenot minister Pierre du Moulin wrote Heraclitus, or, Meditations vpon the vanity & misery of humane life in 1609.
+Soon after, Renaissance skeptic Michel de Montaigne's penned an essay On Democritus and Heraclitus, in which he sided with the laughing philosopher over the weeping philosopher.
+(Note: Heraclitus also influenced French poets Michel d'Ambroise and Etienne Forcadel.
+Huguenot minister Pierre du Moulin wrote Heraclitus, or, Meditations vpon the vanity & misery of humane life in 1609.)